Who Has Been Studied in PTSD Clinical Trials?

 Clinical Trials: Military & Community Samples

-The majority of RCTs (54%) are community-based, and although Veterans and Service members may be included in those samples, military status was not a focus of recruitment.
-9% of RCTs are "mixed" samples, meaning both military personnel and civilians are included.
-The remaining studies are limited to military personnel, with 32% of RCTs specific to Veterans and 3% limited to Active Duty.
-Only 9 studies in the PTSD-Repository did not report this information.
+The majority of RCTs (54%) are community-based, and although Veterans and service members may be included in those samples, military status was not a focus of recruitment.
+11% of RCTs are "mixed" samples, meaning both military personnel and civilians are included.
+The remaining studies are limited to military personnel, with 30% of RCTs specific to Veterans and 3% limited to active-duty personnel.
+Only 10 studies in the PTSD-Repository did not report this information.

-Interestingly, looking at Veteran-specific RCTs by study type (see below), complementary and integrative health (CIH) trials are more common than in community samples.
-Half of CIH studies are Veteran-only samples.
-This may reflect recent efforts by VA to better understand the efficacy of CIH for PTSD.
-Studies of nonpharmacologic cognitive interventions--teaching cognitive skills to improve attention--are also more common in Veteran samples (50%).
-Veteran samples also make up more than half (60%) of the collaborative care studies, as trials based on interventions that integrate medical and mental health care are much more possible within a comprehensive health care system like VA.
+Interestingly, looking at Veteran-specific RCTs by study class (see below), complementary and integrative health (CIH) trials are more common than in community samples.
+Just over half (55%) of CIH studies are Veteran-only samples.
+This likely reflects recent efforts by VA to better understand the efficacy of CIH for PTSD.
+Of note, studies that combine psychotherapy and CIH are slightly more common in community samples versus Veteran samples (50% vs. 46% respectively).
+Military samples also make up more than half (50% are Veteran, 17% are active-duty samples) of the collaborative care studies, as trials based on interventions that integrate medical and mental health care are much more possible within a comprehensive health care system like VA or DoD (Department of Defense).
 That said, it is important to be mindful that community samples may include military personnel who were either not asked about military service or did not report that experience.

 Clinical Trials: Gender & Military

-Interact with the pie chart to see how studies that have all male (13%) or all female (12%) samples vary by military status.
-Not surprisingly, the majority of RCTs limited to men (86%) are Veteran-specific; RCTs with all female participants are primarily (85%) community samples.
-This may change over time as women are a growing proportion of Veterans.
+Interact with the pie chart to see how studies that have all male (11%) or all female (14%) samples vary by military status.
+Not surprisingly, the majority of RCTs limited to men (84%) are Veteran-specific; RCTs with all female participants are primarily (82%) community samples.
+This may reflect the focus of sexual assault survivors in early work and change over time as women are a growing proportion of Veterans.

 What Do We Know About Trauma Types?